Matrix concentration inequalities via the method of exchangeable pairs

-Consider a deterministic array $( \mtx{A}_{jk} )_{j,k = 1}^n$ of Hermitian matrices, and let $\pi$ be a uniformly random permutation on $\{1, \dots, n\}$.
+Consider a deterministic array $( \mtx{A}_{jk} )_{j,k = 1}^n$ of Hermitian matrices, and let $\pi$ be a uniformly random permutation on $\{1, \ldots, n\}$.
 Define the random matrix

-The combinatorial sum $\mtx{Y}$ is a natural candidate for an exchangeable pair analysis because the random permutation is highly symmetric.
+The combinatorial sum $\mtx{Y}$ is a natural candidate for an exchangeable pair analysis.
 Before we describe how to construct a matrix Stein pair, let us mention a few problems that lead to a random matrix of the form $\mtx{Y}$.